 For differentiation in the ELA classroom, No Red Ink is a godsend.
 First offered through Edmodo as an app, it is migrating completely to its website on June 30, 2016.
 See the company announcement below.

 As you may have heard, NoRedInk will no longer integrate with Edmodo starting June 30, 2016.
 On that date, we will transition your account to the NoRedInk website.
 Your data and classes will travel with you, and the site will look and behave just as it always has.
-The only change is that you will begin logging in at noredink.com
+The only change is that you will begin logging in at noredink.comrather than through an Edmodo app.

 On June 30, we will send instructions to this email address.
 If you’d like to use a different address, please launch the NoRedInk app and go to your settings page.

-.
+You can learn more about the change here.
 Also feel free to reach out with questions.

 Thanks for all that you do,